anonymousICVS/PendulumTestBed/README.md

 ### Questions?
-If you need any help, don't hesitate to contact me: -- anonymized for paper review --
+If you need any help, don't hesitate to contact me: christoph.bachhuber@tum.de